rachelharu/WeatherProject/README.md

 learned what JSON is

-made GEt requests with the node HTTPS module
+made GET requests with the node HTTPS module

 learned how to parse JSON